Early California Resource Center

 The Kumeyaay are indigenous people who live on both sides of the U.S.-Mexico border, in southwestern California and northwestern Baja California.
 They traditionally spoke languages related to each other, and many were connected to Mission San Diego de Alcalá.
 The Kumeyaay Name In times past, because the Kumeyaay were spread over such a large territory that […]

-Filed Under: California Indians, Native Americans Tagged With: Juan Rodríguez Cabrillo, Kumeyaay, Mission San Diego de Alcala, Portolá, San Diego
+Filed Under: Native American Life Tagged With: Juan Rodríguez Cabrillo, Kumeyaay, Mission San Diego de Alcala, Portolá, San Diego

 Native American Life at Mission San Diego de Alcalá